Railway Group D 2026 – CBT Syllabus, Exam Pattern, Physical Test & Complete Selection Guide

 Current Affairs (last 6–8 months) 5–7

-Science & Technology in India (ISRO missions, defence developments, tech milestones) 1–2
+Science and Technology (ISRO, defence, tech milestones) 1–2

-Awards and Honours (Bharat Ratna, Padma Awards, Nobel Prize winners) 1
+Awards and Honours (Bharat Ratna, Padma, Nobel) 1

 Important Days and Events 1

-Preparation strategy: Current Affairs carry the most questions in this section — follow a reliable monthly Current Affairs magazine (GK Today, Lucent GK monthly, etc.) for the 8 months preceding the exam.
-For static GK, Lucent’s General Knowledge is the most widely used and effective resource for Railway Group D level.
+Current affairs carry the most questions in this section and are the easiest marks to gain with consistent preparation.
+Follow a monthly current affairs magazine from 8 months before the exam date.
+For static GK, Lucent’s General Knowledge remains the most widely used and effective single-volume resource at Railway Group D preparation level.

-2 Current Affairs (last 6 months) GK 5–7 questions, easy scoring
+2 Current Affairs (6 months preceding exam) GK 5–7 questions, easy marks with preparation

-3 Analogy (verbal + non-verbal) Reasoning 3–5 questions consistently
+3 Analogy (verbal + non-verbal) Reasoning 3–5 questions, every cycle

-4 Physics — Electricity and Magnetism Science 2–4 questions consistently
+4 Electricity and Magnetism Science 2–4 questions; Ohm’s Law, circuit rules

-5 Percentage + Profit & Loss Maths 3–4 questions consistently
+5 Percentage + Profit and Loss Maths 3–4 questions consistently

-8 Series (Number + Letter) Reasoning 3–4 questions consistently
+8 Number Series + Letter Series Reasoning 3–4 questions

-10 History of India — Freedom Struggle GK 1–2 questions consistently
+10 Freedom Struggle (Modern History) GK 1–2 questions, consistent

 Physical Efficiency Test (PET) — Stage 2